April 27, 2016

-The hyper-being, Frequency was being charged with the murder of three Platinum City police officers, however he had done it while in a zombie-state brought on by the super-mummy Sarcophagus.
+The hyper-being Frequency was being charged with the murder of three Platinum City police officers, however, he had done it while in a zombie-state brought on by the super-mummy Sarcophagus.
 His wife, Tamara Bland, had approached the lawyers at Greenwood, Archer and Pine and asked them to take on the case and defend him.
 Greenwood and Pine (who also moonlighted as vigilante heroes, Metro and Night Bird of the Platinum City Knights), heard her case and agreed to take it on.

 As Chineke telepathically worked with a sedated Gary Allen, Night Bird and Metro also told Jag and Lou about their conversation with Tamara Bland.
 After hearing the charges against Frequency, Bonds immediately said he knew just what to do.
 So, he stepped away for a second and picked up the phone to call his mentor and father figure, General Hank Garrison.

-The general spoke with Lou and learned all about the Knights, how they were really the lawyers of Greenwood, Archer & Pine, how Frequency saved lives during the zombie attacks only to be murdered by the PCPF, was made undead by Sarcophagus and forced to kill the officers who shot him, and then brought back to life by Mictlan.
+The general spoke with Lou and learned all about the Knights, how they were really the lawyers of Greenwood, Archer & Pine, how Frequency saved lives during the zombie attacks, only to be murdered by the PCPF, was made undead by Sarcophagus and forced to kill the officers who shot him, and then brought back to life by Mictlan.
 He then said he would make some phone calls.
-First, he had to assess the situation, though, by gathering as much intel from his Platinum City connections in Mayor Gemini DeLisi’s office, the PC Council and the District Attorney’s office as he could.
+First, he had to assess the situation, though, by gathering as much intel from his Platinum City connections in Mayor Gemini DeLisi‘s office, the PC Council and the District Attorney’s office as he could.
 Naturally, if things checked out, he would move to have the charges dropped and expunged off Frequency’s record immediately.
-Hank expressed how he was empathetic to the racial prejudice Frequency seemed to be facing as he himself endured being discriminated against as a child, and then told Lou he would call him back.
+Hank expressed how he was empathetic to the racial prejudice Frequency seemed to be facing, as he himself endured being discriminated against as a child, and then told Lou he would call him back.

 Chineke told everyone she could manipulate her psionic energy to deconstruct the telepath DNA in the nanocells.
-The process would take a while though, as it must be done delicately and slowly.
+The process would take a while, as it must be done delicately and slowly.
 After it was over, the nanocells would still be present in his bloodstream, but all traces of telepathy in his body would be eliminated.
 This would, of course, disconnect the telepathic connection between his brain and each individual cell.
 In other words, Gary Allen would become a normal human again.
 The Knights and Lou agreed that was the best course of action, so Chineke agreed to cure Gary and went back into the room to begin.

 Black Jag, Night Bird and Metro thanked Lou for all of his help in saving their friend.
 Lou told them the best way to thank him was by making sure to pick up the phone when he called in need of their services.
-Black Jag confirmed his agreement to represent the Knights in a supergroup he was in the process of putting together, and Night Bird and Metro said they would gladly fill in for him if he were not able to make it when called upon.
+Black Jag confirmed his agreement to represent the Knights in a super group he was in the process of putting together, and Night Bird and Metro said they would gladly fill in for him if he were not able to make it when called upon.

-That is when Lou’s phone rang.
+That was when Lou’s phone rang.
 It was the general.
 Hank had secured Frequency’s freedom and cleared his record.
 He was being released from custody and heading home as they spoke.
-Hank also told Lou to inform his new friends, the Knights, the DA of Platinum City was made well aware he was on thin ice for trying to prosecute such an absurd case, and the DA would be more than helpful to the law firm of Greenwood, Archer & Pine in the future.
+Hank also told Lou to inform his new friends, the Knights, that the DA of Platinum City was made well aware he was on thin ice for trying to prosecute such an absurd case, and the DA would be more than helpful to the law firm of Greenwood, Archer & Pine in the future.
 Lou thanked the general and coordinated when he would return to Washington for a full debriefing.

 When Lou gave the Knights the good news, they were ecstatic.
-Night Bird immediately went to call Tamara, and Metro joked with Black Jag how easy their job was going to be having the full cooperation of the District Attorney’s office.
+Night Bird immediately went to call Tamara, and Metro joked with Black Jag how easy their job was going to be, having the full cooperation of the District Attorney’s office.
 They thanked Lou again while conversing and passing time, waiting for Chineke to finish curing Gary Allen.